MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Handling of Nulls Creeping from .NET Libraries**

-`Option.ofNull` rather than `Option.ofObj` is used consistently for .NET reference types.
+Adapted `Option.ofNull` (`Option.ofNull'`) rather than `Option.ofObj` or `Option.ofNullable` is used consistently for .NET types — both reference and value types (incl. strings originating from .NET libraries) — for simplicity and uniformity.
 Strings may also be handled with the help of `string`, `Option.ofNullEmpty` or `Option.NullEmptySpace`.

 **Reflection-Free Code**